Are interest rates going up? New forecasts from Westpac, NAB, ANZ, and CommBank

 Key Points

-• The RBA may start cutting interest rates less in September to December 2024.
+- The RBA may start cutting interest rates in November to December 2024.

 Over the last two years, the home loan market has been rocked by a series of rate hikes thanks the Reserve Bank of Australia (RBA).
 The central bank has been chasing runaway inflation with tighter monetary policy.